rallisf1/dmarcts-report-parser-docker/README.md

 I made IMAP credentials required, but that doesn't mean you absolutely need to use this with an IMAP account.
 You can always bind a volume with zip/xml reports and use this image to scan those.

-I also took the liberτy to change the default IMAP settings to match industry standards.
+I also took the liberty to change the default IMAP settings to match industry standards.

 Made this to use it with [mailcow](https://github.com/mailcow/mailcow-dockerized) in my [custom status web app](https://github.com/rallisf1/mailcow-status-app)